javascriptpoet/notes/daily/webDev.md

 * [10:07 PM] ￼
 we can combine multiple apps in a bigger scope, yeah man, compose them. its a huge tinker toy. the point is we can do it thru a very intuitive common interface and easily borrow functionalities from projects w/o ripping them apart and we can compose them programmatically as react components do or even using  gui at some point but just in  index files for now.

+#jan 03, 17
+##i'm starting to understand the roots of my confusion.
+It happens when i abandon strictly local rule..
+So, i make a priority in every abstraction implementation to provide ways to stay local as long as possible.
+When it is no longer possible or gets too complex for that locale, i encapsulate it in yet another abstraction but keep its api simple and local to its parent.
+I adjust the methods and props so lines of code read like plain english if used properly.
+The good old Cobol was an attempt to use plain english in statements but they failed cos no one uses it anymore.
+They neglected flexebility which comes only when the tool itself adheres to the same principals.
+I'm trying to do better to help myself and hopefully others.

+Another point, the sudo english i create for each functionality is a language and, as any, intended for its practitioners, which are me and other devs that might use my code.
+Again, knowing that, i adjust to stay dry and concise in my speech.
+This is my dialect of js.